ericz99/auth-bot/README.md

 - everything in the config.json must be filled in.
   - for mongoURI, you can leave as default or create an mlab account and get a cloud DB instead of using local (its free btw).
   - In addition, owner should set their roles, and fetch memberRoleID.
+- If you have already install this but there's new update, just run git pull and it should pull the latest update!

 ## Images